Hachem-H/Iridis/docs/C Interop.md

 }
 ```

-There is 2 ways we could use this in Iridis
+There is 2 ways we could call these functions from Iridis

 ## Manual Interoperability